 Just as the world of SEO has rapidly evolved in function and process in recent years, so has its scope.
-We’re no longer looking at specific defined tasks that can be narrowly performed in order to raise up your page as you need it.
+We’re no longer looking at specifically defined tasks that can be narrowly performed in order to raise up your page as you need it.
 The game has now changed and social media is a big part of that.
 Enter social media SEO.

-You’re looking now at a landscape where popular social media platforms like Facebook, Twitter and Tumblr are important aspects in managing your work and ensuring your success.
+You’re looking now at a landscape where popular social media channels like Facebook, Twitter and Tumblr are important aspects in managing your work and ensuring your success.
 A downside to this is the need to spread your efforts wider than before.
 The other side of this coin however is that there is much more opportunity for innovation – know the general rules and you can do social media SEO your own way.

 So let’s take a look at a few examples.

-Each of these has benefit for you but we recommend picking a few that seem the most relevant and steadily testing and incorporating them into your existing SEO plan.
+Each of these has benefits for you but we recommend picking a few that seem the most relevant and steadily testing and incorporating them into your existing SEO plan.
 Social media SEO can be fickle and it’s a risk to your work and business to disrupt your approach to working too much at once.
 It could also make reporting on just how much you’ve benefited more difficult.

 While a simple tip, this one is low effort and can enhance your campaigns easily.

-Best used as part of a cohesive plan that involves good social media use already, it’s as simple as keeping your keywords consistent across your chosen platforms to give more opportunity for your pages to be visible and rise in rank following engagement.
+Best used as part of a cohesive plan that involves good social media users already, it’s as simple as keeping your keywords consistent across your chosen platforms to give more opportunity for your pages to be visible and rise in rank following engagement.

 This simple setting will help maximize your engagement.
 While there isn’t too much to this tip, it’s a very common mistake to see a budding social media page held back by forgetting to turn off any sharing restrictions to the public.

-Make full use of Google+ pages
+Make Full Use of Google+ Pages

 You can take advantage of the search results page on Google by ensuring you have the Google+ page fully set up and branded accordingly.